mironim/BootstrapPager/README.md

 # DataTable Pagination Plugin with Bootstrap

-This is a plugin for jQuery Datatables.
-It customizes the pagination of your table so you can type the desired page number.
-It is styled with bootstrap and Glyphicons and allows for many customizations.
+This is an extension script to jQuery Datatables.
+It allows you to override the default pager for one with a textbox for entering page numbers.
+It also implements a bootstrap highlight and glyphicons.
+It is customizable and intuitive.

 ![Screenshot 1](https://raw.github.com/chadkuehn/bootstrapPager/master/asset/screenshot1.png)